fruitTheory/M6502/README.md

-# fTNES - 6502 Microprocessor - NES
+# M6502 Microprocessor

 Currently a 6502 microprocessor but PPU is on the way
-Emulation of NES from Mos 6502, written in C
+if continue emulation of NES, written in C - fTNES

 ## Features